dotnet/runtime/docs/installer/design-docs/additional-deps.md

   3) The additional-deps file(s)

 In addition, the additional-deps will always look for assembly and file version information present in the deps files in order to support "upgrade" scenarios where the additional-deps brings a newer version of a given assembly.
 Note that these version checks only occur for managed assemblies, not native files nor resource assemblies.

-_Possible risk: Note: there is some risk that changing the ordering may break other "non-lightup" scenarios.
-However, by always comparing version numbers that should be mitigated (for managed assemblies anyway)._

 ## 2.1 proposal (add runtimeconfig knob to to disable `%DOTNET_ADDITIONAL_DEPS%`)
 <strike>